Smog-Eating Streets: The Concrete That Breathes

 We speak of green architecture like it’s something towering: vertical farms, wind-powered skyscrapers, solar-paneled homes.

-But maybe the most profound shift isn’t above us.
+But maybe the most profound shift isn’t above us or in our homes with us.

-It’s not the flashiest.
-But it is perhaps the most faithful.
-It meets us where we are.
+It’s not the flashiest and most innovative, but it is the most faithful, and it meets us where we are.

-It can’t fix the world on its own.
+It can’t fix the world on its own, like most of the inventions I talk about on here.

-A blueprint for how to think differently about everything we touch.
+It could even be a blueprint for how to think differently about everything we touch and currently take for granted.

 What if every manmade material had a second job?

-It doesn't end pollution, but it softens the blow.
+This concrete doesn't end pollution, but it softens the blow a tiny bit.
 And from that softness, we can begin again.

 More Than Stone

 Let’s not forget: this isn’t just about chemistry.
-It’s about philosophy.
+It’s about the philosophy of saving the planet.

 It's about unlearning what we’ve been taught about permanence.